 1) Written Instruments and Communication

 Along with any disaster plan, written instruments are a necessity.
-Reducing a plan to writing is a sure sign that the plan is being developed in a manner which is achievable. ready.gov provides a written form which your business can use to prepare and commit a plan to paper.
+Reducing a plan to writing is a sure sign that the plan is being developed in an achievable manner. ready.gov provides a written form that your business can use to prepare and commit a plan to paper.
 Check signing authority in an alternative person is a must as well.
-If the key person is not available, there must be a back-up person.
+If the key person is not available, there must be a backup person.

 Without the proper finances in place, your business could be shut down.
-Modern day financing relies heavily on electronic mediums such as credit card readers and telecommunications.
-Bottom line, if there is no power, there is essentially no money.
+Modern-day financing relies heavily on electronic mediums such as credit card readers and telecommunications.
+The bottom line, if there is no power, there is essentially no money.
 The solutions to the situation may not be easy.
-Two scenarios come to mind 1) either a back up generator or 2) A remote business location wherein company business can be conducted.
-A backup generator can be in the form of a portable generator or if you have the money and infrastructure to invest, you may be able to purchase and utilize a whole building back up.
+Two scenarios come to mind 1) either a backup generator or 2) A remote business location wherein company business can be conducted.
+A backup generator can be in the form of a portable generator or if you have the money and infrastructure to invest, you may be able to purchase and utilize a whole building backup.

 HOPING FOR THE BEST

-Additionally a whole wealth of information is provided at ready.gov for individuals and businesses.
+Additionally, a whole wealth of information is provided at ready.gov for individuals and businesses.
 Just remember that alongside the business, individuals must be taken care of as well.
-If the individual employees cannot endure their own personal situation, they will be unwilling to stay.
-Ready.gov provides insight for personal readiness as well and should be followed despite any situation.
+If the individual employees cannot endure their situation, they will be unwilling to stay.
+Ready.gov provides insight for personal readiness as well and should be followed in any situation.